SAP-samples/teched2024-IN280/README.md

 ## Exercises

 The integration between SAP IBP and 3rd party systems such as Amazon S3 or Snowflake uses SAP Cloud Integration as a middleware.
-The below steps outline basic setups which can be excercised to exchange data between SAP IBP and Snowflake using Amazon S3 bucket as a staging section.
-Participants are requested to read thru the steps and follow them on their own SAP cloud instances.
+The below steps outline basic setups which can be excercised to exchange data between SAP IBP and Snowflake using Amazon S3 bucket as a external staging(especially for large datasets).
+Participants are requested to read through the steps and follow them on their own SAP cloud instances.

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - Environment Setup - 1](exercises/ex1/)